Carbohydrate loading: Previous carb-loading strategies

-Transient hypoglycemia
+Limiting factors

+Because of the possibility that some carbohydrate rich foods cause gastrointestinal issues, it's recommended that an athlete experiment with different sources before a race, during the training period.

+Athletes may also experience an impaired performance due weight gain from water retention as it has been found that 2.7g of water is retained per 1g CHO.

-Carbohydrate ingestion within 2 hours before aerobic exercise triggers elevated levels of insulin in the blood which may dramatically decrease serum glucose levels.
+Carbohydrate ingestion within 2 hours before aerobic exercise triggers elevated levels of insulin in the blood which may dramatically decrease blood glucose levels.
 This can limit aerobic performance, especially in events lasting longer than 60 minutes.
 This is known as transient or reactive hypoglycemia, and can be a limiting factor in elite athletes.
 Individuals susceptible to hypoglycemia are especially at risk for elevated insulin responses and thus will likely suffer from performance-limiting transient hypoglycemia if they do not follow the correct regimen.